 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!

-Both workouts are beneficial for your body, and it is impossible to say which one is better.
-Everything depends on your aim and what you expect from a training session.
-Besides, nothing stops you from combining them.
-For instance, you can have yoga 2-3 times a week (or even more, depending on your goal) (2) and perform stretching after your strength training sessions.
+Both workouts are beneficial for your body and it is impossible to say which is better.
+Everything is dependent on your aim and what you expect from a training session.
+In addition, nothing is stopping you from combining them.
+For example, you can do yoga 2-3 times a week (or even more, depending on your goal) (2) and perform stretching after your strength training sessions.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!